Savings Plus Account Agreement

 Transfers can only be made in Canadian dollars.

 By using our bill payment services and by providing Instruction to process payments to third parties, you authorize us to withdraw funds from your Account to pay the third-party bills/invoices.
 Payment transaction types can include one-time payments or recurring payments.
-Withdrawals will take place on the date the Instructions are given or, on specified dates provided by you for post-dated and/or recurring payments.
-You understand and agree that the third-party Billers may not acknowledge payments as being received on the date(s) the Instruction is given, therefore it is your responsibility to ensure your obligations will be paid on time.
-You should allow for several (3 to 6) business days for your payment to be effective.
+Withdrawals will take place on the date the Instructions are given or on specified dates provided by you for post-dated and/or recurring payments.
+You understand and agree that the Third-Party Billers may not acknowledge payments as being received on the date(s) the Instruction is given, therefore it is your responsibility to ensure your obligations will be paid on time.
+You should allow for several (three to six) days for your payment to be effective.
 You assume full responsibility for late payments, charges or actions that may be imposed by the third party as a result of late payment.

 It is your responsibility to ensure that the billing information (e.g. Biller name and billing account number) you provide to us is accurate and up-to-date at all times and the amount of the bill payment is correct.
 You consent to us exchanging billing information with your Billers to ensure that your billing information is accurate and up-to-date.
 We have no obligation to seek updates to your billing information from any Billers and we are not liable to you for any loss or claim that may arise as a result of us not having obtained or received your accurate and up-to-date billing information.